AhmadNemati/WindView/README.md

 # Setup
-# Step 1: Add it as a Dependency in Your App's `build.gradle` File
+# Step 1: Add it as a Dependency in Your Root's `build.gradle` File